Skip to Content

 Although I do have smaller recipes for base curry sauce, I always recommend making this large batch, just like they do at most curry houses.

+The finished base sauce can be stored in the fridge for at least three days and it freezes very well.
 When you first blend the sauce. it will be quite thick.
 This is the best time to portion it out and freeze it.

-To use in your curries, however, the sauce needs to be diluted with water or stock until it is quite thin like full fat milk or single cream.
+To use in your curries, however, the sauce needs to be diluted with water or stock until it is quite thin like full fat (whole) milk or single cream.

 Unlike water or stock, the base sauce cooks down and becomes thick quite quickly when used in a curry.
 There are so many vegetables in it.